 Each custom waveform has up to 32 steps in time.
 At each step the value can be set from -120 to 120.
 Each step can be set to slew to the next step or to hold the value.

-To adjust the time position of a step press to TIME and use the rotary encoder \bigcirc .
+To adjust the time position of a step press the rotary encoder O.

 To toggle a step from hold to slew press the well when that step is highlighted.